 Panthers' Carter Verhaeghe: One of each in win

-Verhaeghe scored a power-play goal, dished out an assist, put two shots on net and served four PIM in Saturday's 3-2 win over the Senators.
+Verhaeghe tallied a goal, distributed an assist and placed three shots on net in Saturday's 5-2 win over Washington.

-Verhaeghe struck the back of the net on a power play in the second period before lending a hand on Gustav Forsling's go-ahead goal in the third.
-With the pair of points, Verhaeghe is up to 13 goals, 18 assists, 98 shots on goal and 45 hits through 43 outings this season.
-After a seven-game scoreless streak that took him into the new year the 30-year-old winger now has three points in as many games.
-With Matthew Tkachuk (groin) likely returning to the lineup in the near future, his addition would be a huge boost to Verhaeghe's fantasy value and for Florida's second line as a whole.
-Verhaeghe is on pace for his fifth consecutive campaign with 50 points or more, giving him good fantasy value for the second half of the regular season.
+Verhaeghe recorded a primary helper on Sam Bennett's goal in the second period before he later tallied Florida's second empty-net goal across 46 seconds near the end of the game.
+With the pair of points, Verhaeghe now has 14 goals, 22 assists, 103 shots on net and 46 hits through 46 outings this season.
+While he went cold near the end of the 2025 calendar year, he has eight points across his last six games, which includes three multi-point performances over the last four contests.
+After appearing to be off the necessary pace to match or surpass the 53 points he posted across 81 regular-season games a year ago, the left winger is back on track to challenge that number.
+He holds solid value across most standard fantasy formats for the remainder of the season.

 More News